RealTimeChris/simdjson/doc/ondemand_design.md

 We propose an approach that is as easy to use and often as flexible as the DOM approach, yet as fast and efficient as the schema-based or event-based approaches.
 We call this new approach "On-Demand".
-The simdjson On-Demand API offers a familiar, friendly DOM API and provides the performance of just-in-time parsing on top of the simdjson superior performance.
+The simdjson2 On-Demand API offers a familiar, friendly DOM API and provides the performance of just-in-time parsing on top of the simdjson2 superior performance.

 To achieve ease of use, we mimicked the *form* of a traditional DOM API: you can iterate over arrays, look up fields in objects, and extract native values like `double`, `uint64_t`, `string` and `bool`.